 In any accident involving a motorcycle, motorcycle drivers and passengers may face serious injuries.
 Motorcycle accidents can result in road rash, traumatic brain injuries, disfigurement, and amputations.
 The lack of a restraining system and protective cage increases the likelihood a rider will fall of the bike or be thrown.
 Even single-vehicle incidents involving motorcycles at low speeds can prove deadly.

 If you were a motorcycle driver, passenger, or pedestrian involved in a motorcycle accident, legal action can provide much needed financial compensation.
-A motorcycle accident attorney can provide support as you navigate the complexities of Pennsylvania insurance terms, prove liability, and file a civil claim for damages to cover the cost of your losses.
+A motorcycle accident attorney in Philadelphia can provide support as you navigate the complexities of Pennsylvania insurance terms, prove liability, and file a civil claim for damages to cover the cost of your losses.